Trump Launched Campaign to Discredit Potential FBI Witnesses

 In discussions with at least two senior White House officials, Trump repeated what Dowd had told him to emphasize why he and his supporters had to “fight back harder,” in the words of one of these officials.

-In a brief conversation this afternoon, Dowd denied the accounts of administration officials contained in this story as “flat out wrong,” but he also refused to discuss what details were incorrect.
+In a brief conversation Friday afternoon, Dowd denied the accounts of administration officials contained in this story as “flat-out wrong,” but he also refused to discuss what details were incorrect.
 “My advice to the president is confidential,” he told Foreign Policy.

-“You don’t know me…,” he added.
+“You don’t know me,” Dowd added.
 “You don’t how I lawyer, and you don’t know what I communicated to the president and what I did not.”

-While Dowd’s private advice to the president would be ordinarily protected by attorney-client privilege, Mueller might be able to probe comments that Trump made to others about that legal advice by asking him directly about it as well as anyone else he shared that advice with.
+While Dowd’s private advice to the president would ordinarily be protected by attorney-client privilege, Mueller might be able to probe comments that Trump made to others about that legal advice by asking him directly about it as well as anyone else he shared that advice with.

 A person with direct knowledge of the matter said although Dowd explained the risks of senior FBI officials joining Comey in testifying against Trump, that information was part of a broader presentation to the president about Mueller’s investigation.
 It is not improper, but in fact is a duty, for an attorney to explain to a client how they are at risk, the source said.
 What may have been improper, however, were actions Trump took upon learning that information.